oddgoo/bird-rpg/README.md

     bird-rpg-bot: the study session has ended!
 Mahli-Ann and Cuauh have grown their gardens (and/or common garden) by x
 ```
 - uncommon birds to get small bonuses
 - Foraging for treasure
-- "hehe okay, maybe you can encourage the cockatoos/parrots to come, and there is some benefit."
 - Swooping: " special stones that can only be taken from defeated children"
 - server-led notifications

-parrot to give +2 extra inspiration, not just 1